Michael Avenatti convicted of stealing from Stormy Daniels

-Avenatti stared straight ahead as the verdict was read.
-It was another crushing defeat for the California lawyer, who has faced a host of legal problems after briefly rising to fame as one of Trump’s leading antagonists on cable news early in the Republican’s administration.
+Avenatti, who acted as his own lawyer, stared straight ahead as the verdict was read.
+It was another crushing defeat for the California lawyer, who has faced legal problems after briefly rising to fame as one of Trump’s leading antagonists on cable news.

-Avenatti dumped his lawyers and decided to represent himself shortly after the trial began, setting up a face-to-face showdown with Daniels, his former client, who appeared in a new role as star witness.
+“I’m very disappointed in the jury’s verdict,” Avenatti told reporters outside the federal courtroom in New York.
+“I’m looking forward to a full adjudication of all the issues on appeal.”

+U.S. District Judge Jesse M. Furman ordered Avenatti to surrender Monday to U.S. marshals in California.
+Avenatti has delayed serving a 2 1/2-year prison sentence for his 2020 conviction in an extortion case while waiting for the book proceeds trial and the retrial of a fraud case in a California federal court.

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here!

+It capped an unusual trial in which Avenatti dumped his lawyers and decided to represent himself on the trial’s second day, setting up a face-to-face showdown with Daniels, his former client, who appeared in a new role as star witness.

+Avenatti said after the verdict that he did not regret representing himself.

 Prosecutors portrayed Avenatti as a common thief and serial liar.
-He countered by seeking to cast himself as a white knight who came to the rescue of Daniels until he turned on her.
+He countered by seeking to cast himself as a white knight who came to the rescue of Daniels until she turned on him.

 Over two days of cross-examination, he questioned her about the allegations that he’d swindled her out of book proceeds — and about ghost stories she’d told for a possible show about the supernatural world.